fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 In this step, we will create an instance of the chart type as `world` using FusionCharts class constructor, set the width and height (in pixels or %), and finally specify the data for the chart as JSON string format.

-For this example, we have created a controller named `examples` and view named `firstchart`.
+For this example, we have created a controller named `examples` and view named `firstmap`.
 To keep things simple we have placed all the chart rendering logics in the `examples` controller only.

 > The example controller we created is `app/controllers/examples_controller.rb`.